The plates that define Minneapolis. what they are, where they came from, and where to eat the canonical version.

 Walleye is Minnesota's state fish and the Twin Cities' default white-fleshed entree.
 The fillet is mild, sweet and firm, pan-fried with a flour-cornmeal crust or grilled on cedar.

 History: Walleye anchors Minnesota dining the way lobster does coastal Maine.
 The fish has been the centerpiece of shore lunches across the state's 10,000-plus lakes for more than a century, and the Department of Natural Resources stocks more than 200 million walleye fry annually.
 In Minneapolis-Saint Paul kitchens, walleye landed on resort menus first then onto downtown plates after WWII.
-Today Owamni serves it cedar-planked over wild rice as part of Sean Sherman's Indigenous program, Restaurant Alma plates a seasonal preparation, and Sea Salt Eatery does a beer-battered version that gets a line down the path at Minnehaha Falls every summer.
+Today Indigena by Owamni serves it cedar-planked over wild rice as part of Sean Sherman's Indigenous program, Restaurant Alma plates a seasonal preparation, and Sea Salt Eatery does a beer-battered version that gets a line down the path at Minnehaha Falls every summer.

 Watch out for: Fish, Gluten (in battered preparations)